stormckey/stormckey.github.io/docs/Note/Missing Semester/Git.md

 !!! info "Basic"
     - `git help <command>` : get help for a git command
-    - `git init` : creates a new git repo, with data stored in the .git directory
+    - `git init` : creates a new git repo， with data stored in the .git directory
     - `git status` : tells you what’s going on
     - `git add <filename>` : adds files to staging area
     - `git commit` : creates a new commit